BlickLabs/DevOps/frontend-deploy.md

 #### Setting up the domain

-Request to the project leader access to the domain, and setup the records, heres an example
+Request to the project leader access to the DNS manager, and setup the records, heres an example

 ![records](https://assets.digitalocean.com/articles/redirect/dns_a_records.png)